Khafli/kelompok-4/README.md

 The program receives:

+- The package's weight
-- The player's guess
+- The package's distance to destination
-- The number of attempts
+- The service type

 ---

 ## 6. Process

+- The program gets the weight, distance and service type from the user
-The program compares the player's guess with the target number.
+- The program calculates the cost based on the initial input

-If the guess is:

-- Too high → the program provides a "too high" message
-- Too low → the program provides a "too low" message
-- Correct → the player wins
+- The program gives out the output
+- The program gives the user an option to reinstate the program
+- It repeats until the user finish it

 ---